kisielk/vscode-faust/README.md

 - **Multiple File Support**: Support for `.dsp` and `.lib` files
 - **WebAssembly Compilation**: Compile Faust code to WebAssembly using faustwasm
 - **JavaScript Compilation**: Compile Faust code to JavaScript using faustwasm
+- **Interactive WebAssembly Testing**: Launch compiled WebAssembly in a VS Code webview for real-time audio testing with parameter controls

 ## Installation